 1. Generating Extra Investment Capital

-When a company goes public, it will receive the money generated from the Initial Public Offering (IPO) by selling a share of the business.
+When a company goes public, it receives the money generated from the Initial Public Offering (IPO) by selling shares of the business.

 But when you invest in a DRIP and receive your dividend in the form of shares or invest in extra stocks in your DRIP, the shares come from the company’s private share reserves.

-Therefore, if you invest $8,000 in your DRIP, the company receives that cash on its books as increased working capital.
+Therefore, if you invest $8,000 in your DRIP, the company records that cash as increased working capital.

 2. Encourages Long-Term Investment